2024 BC Election: Langley ridings, candidates, and polling info

 Find upcoming all-candidates meetings and townhalls here.

 • Wednesday, Oct.
-2: The Greater Langley Chamber of Commerce and Abbotsford Chamber of Commerce host an all-candidates meeting for the Langley-Abbotsford riding at Aldergrove Heritage Hall on Wednesday, Oct.
-2. The forum will discuss business-related issues.
-Details online.
+2: The Greater Langley Chamber of Commerce and Abbotsford Chamber of Commerce hosted an all-candidates meeting for the Langley-Abbotsford riding at Aldergrove Heritage Hall on Oct.
+2. The forum discussed business-related issues.
+You can watch the forum below.
+Melissa Snazell, Harman Banghu, and Shelly Jan did not participate.

 • Wednesday, Oct.
-9: Langley Seniors in Action hosts an all-candidates meeting for the Langley-Abbotsford riding on Wednesday, Oct.
+9: Langley Seniors in Action hosted an all-candidates meeting for the Langley-Abbotsford riding on Wednesday, Oct.
 9 from 2 to 4pm.
-The meeting will take place at the Langley Arts Council (26770 29 Ave.).
 Details online.

 Election coverage